xcat2/confluent-docs/docs/confluentconfignotes.md

 the target device has accepted the change.
 However, an endpoint may take some time to activate the change so that it will be visible when showing the configuration.

-## Domain name resolution may not work for Redfish-managed nodes
+## IPv6 and Domain name resolution may not work for Redfish-managed nodes

-For SR655 nodes configured to be managed with Redfish, domain name resolution may not work for note attribute values.
+For SR655 nodes configured to be managed with Redfish, ipv6 and domain name resolution may not work for node attribute values.
 For example, it is known to not work in the case of the `hardwaremanagement.manager` attribute.
 In the example below:

     # nodeattrib node1 hardwaremanagement.method
     node1:  hardwaremanagement.method:  redfish

     # nodeattrib node1 hardwaremanagement.manager
     node1:  hardwaremanagement.manager: node1-mgt

+Or:

+    # nodeattrib node1 hardwaremanagement.manager
+    node1:  hardwaremanagement.manager: fe80::3ee1:a1ff:fec7:e627%eno1

-The domain name `node1-mgt1` will fail to resolve to an address, causing the following error:
+The domain name `node1-mgt1` will trigger an error on the target TSM, causing the following error:

     # nodefirmware node1